maaaaz/ugoos_downloads_metadata_mirror/README.md

 TODO
 ----
-Find a way to mirror actual firmware files
+Find a way to automate the mirroring of firmware files
-Some files mirrored here: https://mega.nz/folder/BzMRHLQJ#jiuGRmTvyu0ocr2dxy0xbw
+Some files are already mirrored here: https://archive.org/details/@archiveugoos

 Copyright and license